 You can gain a huge sense of achievement from completing and writing up an in-depth piece of research.
 It will also provide you with a tool for a range of careers.
 Read what some of our PhD students say about their studies.

-A chemistry PhD will take you three to four years to complete the research.
+A chemistry PhD will take you three to four years to complete.
 Most students write up and submit a thesis within a year of completing their lab based research.
 Most funded PhDs start on 1st October.
 Externally funded projects may become available throughout the year.

 Funding is available for some projects and we offer a small number of scholarships to outstanding students.
 If you can fund your own studies or you have been awarded a scholarship from your own country, you can work with a prospective supervisor to find a mutually suitable project.
 Click here to see a full list of academic staff research interests.